Comerica Inc at RBC Capital Markets Financial Institutions Confe

-Jon Glenn Arfstrom - RBC Capital Markets, LLC, Research Division - Analyst
+Jon Glenn Arfstrom - RBC Capital Markets, Research Division - MD of Financial Services Equity Research & Analyst

-We're officially back in session.
-Next, we have Comerica.
-Curt Farmer, the President, will give some prepared comments.
-We also have Muneera Carr here as well for the fireside chat, and we have Darlene here as well.
-So with no further delay, Curt, why don't you take it away?
+Good morning, everyone.
+We're continuing on with our financial institution conference in 2022 and pleased to have Jim Herzog here today from Comerica.
+Jim is the Chief Financial Officer for the past 2 years, and it's been an interesting ride.
+But things are going very well for the company.
+And I guess we'll pass it over to Jim, let him introduce himself and talk a little bit about some of the trends you're seeing.

+Great.
 Thank you, Jon, and good morning, everyone.
-It's a pleasure to be here.
-We've seen a number of you already today and look forward to spending some time with others as the day goes on.

-So before we get started, I'd like to remind you that today's presentation may contain forward-looking statements.
-And in that regard, you should be mindful of the risks and uncertainties that can cause actual results to vary materially from expectations.
-I refer you to Slide 2 for our safe harbor statement, which are incorporated in this presentation as well as our filings with the SEC, for factors that could cause actual results to differ materially from expectati
+Before we get started, I'd like to remind you that today's presentation may contain forward-looking statements.
+I refer you to Slide 2 for our safe harbor statement, which I incorporate into this presentation, as well as our filings with the SEC for factors that could cause actual results to differ materially from expectations.
+Forward-looking statements speak only as of the date of this presentation, and we undertake no obli

 |Access to All Earning Calls and Stock Analysis